pitchoilcan/Digidrumduino/README.md

   Outputs to midi module or computer

-  Outputs to GM onboard wavetable
+  Outputs to onboard GM wavetable, builtin and external speakers

   LED note and activity sensor (one per note)